Jonathan2251/lbd/source/ctrlflow.rst

   $BB0_2:                                 # %if.end
     ld  $4, 32($fp)

-If Cpu0 do **"jne"** in execution stage, then we should set PC=PC+12, offset of ($BB0_2, jne $BB02) – 8, in this example.
+If Cpu0 performs the **"jne"** instruction in the execution stage, then we should set `PC = PC + 12`, which equals the offset of `($BB0_2 - jne)` minus 8, in this example.

-In reality, the conditional branch is important in performance of CPU design.
+In reality, conditional branches are critical to CPU performance.
+According to benchmark data, on average, one branch instruction occurs every seven instructions.

-According bench mark information, every 7 instructions will meet 1 branch instruction in average.
+The `cpu032I` requires two instructions for a conditional branch:
-The cpu032I spends 2 instructions in conditional branch, (jne(cmp...)), while cpu032II use one instruction (bne) as follws,
+`jne(cmp...)`.
+In contrast, `cpu032II` uses a single instruction (`bne`) as follows:

 .. code-block:: console